Surviving Daycare Syndrome: 7 Tips For Dealing With Constant Sickness During The Daycare transition

 But hey – we survived.
 As daunting as it sounds, we got through it and you will, too.

-If I could give my younger mom-self some advice, I’d say that a little preparation, communication, grace, and self-care makes all the difference when it comes to getting through that first year of daycare.
+If I could give my younger mom-self some advice it would be this: a little preparation, communication, grace, and self-care makes all the difference when it comes to getting through that first year of daycare.

-Here are some of my handy tips for dealing with daycare syndrome in the first year.
+Here are some tips for dealing with daycare syndrome in the first year.

 One of the most valuable things I did to prepare for the home-to-daycare transition was stocking up my medicine cabinet early.
 As in, weeks before our first day of daycare early.
 I actually don’t even think my son was officially enrolled in daycare before I stocked up.